 Peace and Nonviolence

 The Social Justice Collaborative brings together individuals who have passion around various areas of social justice.
-Individuals gather to share information and support each other around these passions.
-The group meets to generate ideas using the power of interaction.
+Individuals share information and support each other around these passions.
+The group meets (either in-person or online) to generate ideas using the power of interaction.
 Individuals or teams take the lead in a specific area of justice work, and communicate their activities to the greater congregation.
 Any Heritage Church member or friend is welcome to join the Social Justice Collaborative.
 Social Justice Collaborative Mission Statement.
-For general social justice questions, send email to:

 Many other church groups have had social justice projects at various times.